Dhanushree27/Cryptocurrencies/README.md

 ![image](https://user-images.githubusercontent.com/90650562/152720233-7796763f-9ed1-4879-b910-a07663e73fe9.png)

 - To represent the data in 2D, two parameters, TotalCoinsMined and TotalCoinsSupply, were considered.
-The data was scaled using **MinMaxScaler** and displayed using hvplot
+The data was scaled using **MinMaxScaler** and displayed using hvplot.

 ![image](https://user-images.githubusercontent.com/90650562/152720587-3ead0711-8880-4a1b-a44d-8cca79cdaa9b.png)

+## Results
+From the plots, we can see that most of the cryptocurrencies fall into two of the four categories.
+One crypto 'BitTorrent' falls in a separate category.
+Another classication has 5 cryptocurrencies, each with a different algorithm.
+Looking at the 2D scatter plot, we can see that 'BitTorrent' has high supply and minin, whereas, 'TurtleCoin' has high supply and average mining.
+Most of the cryptocurrencies have low supply and low mining.
+Class 0 cryptocurrencies seem more widely spread apart in terms of supply and mining, while the other two classes are closer to each other
+Class 0- Contains large number of points and is widely spread in terms of supply and mining, with different algorithms Class 1- Contains large number of points and is closely grouped, with different algorithms Class 2- Single datapoint with high supply and mining Class 3- Contains 5 points, each with different algorithm and are closely spread in terms of supply and mining